nrkno/nodecache-as-promised/README.md

 - log - `Object with log4j-facade`.
 Used to log internal work.
 Default: `console`

 ### distCache factory
 Creating a new distCache middleware instance.
 The distCache middleware is extending the inMemoryCache instance by making a publish call to Redis using the provided `namespace` when the `.expire`-method is called.
 A subscription to the `namespace` ensures calls to `.expire` is distributed to all instances of the inMemoryCache using the same distCache middleware with the same `namespace`.
+It adds a couple of parameters to the `.debug`-method.

 ```js
 import cache, {distCache} from '@nrk/nodecache-as-promised'